End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Discussion

 \section{Discussion}

-We have presented LIRE, a practical algorithm for deep leaning-based CBCT reconstruction with clinically-relevant resolution and projection count using a learned primal-dual scheme that can be trained end-to-end on current consumer GPUs with 24 GB VRAM.
+We have presented LIRE, a practical algorithm for deep leaning-based CBCT reconstruction with clinically-relevant resolution and projection count using a learned primal-dual scheme that can be trained end-to-end on currently available GPUs with 24 GB VRAM.
 We have shown that our method outperforms the classical and deep learning baselines on the test set of thorax CT scans and the out-of-distribution test set of head \& neck CT scans, where we additionally observe better generalization of our method compared to the U-net baseline.
 In particular, the photon noise in highly attenuated areas is handled very well, which indicates that LIRE can potentially help to lower the dose of CBCT scans.
-For the small field of view setting, our method is able to reconstruct certain anatomy details outside the full field of view much better than the iterative baseline, which can be interesting for applications in radiotherapy, e.g., by allowing for a better registration of the planning CT scan to the CBCT reconstruction.
+For the small field of view setting, our method is able to reconstruct certain anatomy details outside the full field of view better than the iterative baseline, which can be interesting for applications in radiotherapy, e.g., by allowing for a better registration of the planning CT scan to the CBCT reconstruction.

 This work has certain limitations.
 Firstly, we do not take scatter artifacts into account.
-Feasibility of supervised scatter correction with deep learning was demonstrated in e.g. \citep{dse_spie}, and such method can be in principle combined with our learned primal-dual scheme and trained end-to-end.
-Secondly, we do not correct for possible motion artifacts in thorax CBCT due to breathing or heartbeat.
+Feasibility of supervised scatter correction with deep learning was demonstrated by e.g. Deep Scatter Estimation method\cite{dse_spie}, and such method can be in principle combined with our learned primal-dual scheme and trained end-to-end.
+Secondly, we do not correct for possible motion artifacts in thorax CBCT due to breathing.
 Thirdly, our metrics do not directly imply suitability of our method for radiotherapy planning; a proper Monte Carlo dose simulation would be required to test that.